Robert Woodson

-Robert Leon Woodson Sr. (born April 8, 1937) is an American civil rights activist, community development leader, author, and founder and president of the Woodson Center.
-The Woodson Center is a non-profit research and demonstration organization that supports neighborhood-based initiatives to revitalize low-income communities.
+Robert Leon Woodson Sr. (born April 8, 1937) is an American civil rights activist, community development leader, author, and founder and president of the Woodson Center, a non-profit research and demonstration organization that supports neighborhood-based initiatives to revitalize low-income communities.

-In February 2020, Woodson launched the Center's 1776 Unites campaign, to counter The 1619 Project.
+In February 2020, Woodson launched the center's 1776 Unites campaign to counter The 1619 Project.

 Early life, family, and education

 Woodson was born in Philadelphia.
 His father died soon after and Woodson and his four siblings were raised by his mother.
 In 1954 he dropped out of high school to join the Air Force.
 While in the Air Force he passed the GED tests.
 After leaving the Air Force he went on to graduate from Cheyney University in 1962 with a Bachelor of Science in Mathematics and then from the University of Pennsylvania in 1965 with a Master of Social Work.

 In 1977 Woodson married Ellen Hylton, and together they have raised four children: Robert Woodson Jr., Jamal Woodson, Tanya Woodson-Monestel, and Ralph Woodson.
 On February 8, 2003, his son, Robert L. Woodson Jr., was killed in an automobile accident.
 An award has been named for Woodson Jr. by the United States Department of Housing and Urban Development, where he had previously been employed.